Stable and extremely unequal: Model

 (c) Let $\mu^{S}$ be a stable match and let $\mu^{MML}$ be the stable match arising from the max-max-lex algorithm.
 Suppose by contradiction that $\mu^{S}\neq \mu^{MML}$.
 This means that there exists $i\in\mathcal{I}$ such that $\mu^{S}(i)\neq \mu^{MML}(i)$.
 Since by Assumption 2 there are no indifferences, it must be that either (a) $u_{i\mu^{MML}(i)}<u_{i\mu^{S}(i)}$ or (b) $u_{i\mu^{MML}(i)}>u_{i\mu^{S}(i)}$.
 First suppose that (a) holds.
 Since $i$ and $\mu^{S}(i)$ are not assigned through the max-max-lex algorithm, it must be that at the stage of the algorithm when $i$ is assigned, school $\mu^{S}(i)$ is already at full capacity.
 This implies that $\exists I\subseteq \mathcal{I} \mbox{ s.t. } |I|\geq q_{\mu^{S}(i)} \mbox{ and } \min_{i'\in I} u_{i'\mu^{S}(i)}>u_{i\mu^{S}(i)}$.
 But this implies that any $i'\in I$ would form a blocking pair with $\mu^{S}(i)$ in $\mu^{S}$.
 This contradicts that $\mu(s)$ is stable.
 Suppose then that (b) holds, i.e., $u_{i\mu^{MML}(i)}>u_{i\mu^{S}(i)}$.
 This implies that $\nexists I\subseteq\mathcal{I} \mbox{ s.t. } |I| \geq q_j \mbox{ and } \min_{i'\in I} u_{i'\mu^{MML}(i)}>u_{i\mu^{MML}(i)}$.
 But then $(i,\mu^{MML}(i))$ form a blocking pair in $\mu^{S}$, which is a contradiction.
 Therefore $\mu^{S} = \mu^{MML}$. \end{proof}

-An illustration of the severe inequality displayed by the stable allocation in matching with aligned preferences is given in Figure~2.1.
-The latter shows the stable matching between a large number of students uniformly distributed on~$[0,1]^2$ and~$15$ distinct schools in~$[0,1]^2$ with heterogeneous capacities.
+An illustration of the severe inequality displayed by the stable allocation in matching with aligned preferences is given in Figure~2.1(a).
+The latter shows the stable matching between a large number of students uniformly distributed on~$[0,1]^2$ and~$5$ distinct schools in~$[0,1]^2$ with heterogeneous capacities.
 Utilities are spatial, i.e.,~$u_{ij}=\sqrt{2}-d_{ij}$, where~$d_{ij}$ denotes Euclidean distance between~$i$ and~$j$.
-For illustrative purposes, Figure~2.1 actually represents the limit allocation when~$\mathcal I=[0,1]^2$.
-See \cite{HHP:2006} for details.
 Dots in the figure represent schools, and territories of the same color represent students who attend the same school.
 One characteristic of this assignment is that all schools lie in the territory that they serve.
 As one can see from the figure, some students in the red territory have to travel almost the maximum distance that can be traveled in the square, while others travel no distance at all.
 This results in very dispersed utilities in the stable allocation.

-The lexicographic nature of the stable allocation suggests a Rawlsian alternative, where pairs are matched in lexicographic order, starting with the lowest utility pair.
-The corresponding algorithm we propose below is adapted from the bottleneck algorithm in, for instance, \cite{BDM:2009}, Section~6.2.
-It converges in finite time and produces an allocation that maximizes the utility of the worse-off student, then at each step maximizes the utility of the worse off students among those remaining.
+The lexicographic nature of the stable allocation suggests a Rawlesian alternative, where pairs are matched in lexicographic order, starting with the lowest utility pair within a set that is iteratively determined.
+The corresponding algorithm we propose below is adapted from the bottleneck algorithm in, for instance, \cite{BDM:2009}.
+The algorithm is made of three steps: \begin{enumerate} \item Feasibility Step: among the feasible allocations of unassigned students and schools, select one that maximizes the lowest utility $u^\star$ obtained by anyone in the allocation. \item Match Step: match all $i$ and $j$'s in the feasible allocation identified at the previous step that obtain utility $u^\star$ from their match. \item Update Step: reduce the capacity of the school found in the previous step by 1.
+Remove the assigned student from the set of unassigned students. \end{enumerate} This algorithm converges in finite time and produces an allocation that maximizes the utility of the worst-off student, by maximizing at each step the utility of the worst-off students among those remaining.
 We thus call this algorithm max-min-lex.
-In the formal description of the algorithm below, we let $\mathcal{U} = (u_{ij})_{i\in\mathcal{I},j\in\mathcal{J}}$.
-Recall that the utility for an unassigned student is $-\infty$.